Home care services for seniors in Toronto Central and the GTA are usually provided through one, or a combination of the following:

 Often, unfortunately, both Live-in and direct hire arrangements are “under-the-table” – where no record keeping is done and payments are made in cash.
 This type of arrangement leaves both the caregiver and the senior they are caring for at significant risk.

 Done properly Live-in and direct hire arrangements can result in some cost savings.

 Caregivers are generally not supervised.
 Often caregivers may be nice, well meaning people but do not have the training or skills to deal with chronic illnesses like Alzheimer’s or Parkinson’s or recognize the need for pro-active intervention.
 Both caregivers and clients can be at risk if the working relationship is not “above board” – legal.
 Live-in caregivers are not a good solution for seniors who are up day and night.
 The administrative responsibilities for setting up the caregiver as an employee, paying the caregiver and government remittances etc. can be onerous.

 If you have questions about home care that have not been covered above, please contact us.
 We’re here to help.

 Don't want things to get worse?

-In summary: There are a variety of home care services solutions available to seniors and their families in Toronto.
+In summary: There are a variety of home care services (sometimes called homecare services), solutions available to seniors and their families in Toronto.
 Understanding the options is the first step in making an informed decision.